PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Wires
 *****

-The wires argument can either be an integer that defines the *number of wires* that you can address by consecutive integer labels ``0, 1, 2, ...``.
+The wires argument can be an integer that defines the *number of wires* that you can address by consecutive integer labels ``0, 1, 2, ...``.

 .. code-block:: python